 Project Portfolio

-The word data in my brand is not an accident.
+The word data in my brand is no accident.
 I love numbers and the mathematical language we use to extrapolate and interpret them into usable metrics.
-There’s a beauty in the way we can use seemingly unrelated information to predict the future of any number of business and personal situations.
-I was truly surprised and pleased that I could translate my fondness for using data to solve problems into a career that can support my family.
+I find a certain beauty in how we can use seemingly unrelated information to predict the future of a wide range of situations.
+I was truly surprised and pleased to discover that my passion for solving problems with data could translate into a career in cybersecurity, where I can use those skills to protect businesses and individuals.

-I currently work as a junior data analyst for Artech, contracted to Apple.
-I work primarily to validate customer data and communicate with potential customers to assist them with properly formatting their information and escalating it to the proper teams.
-Before that I worked for Springs Window Fashions as a production technician and polished my analytical skills to design and run tests to improve production efficiency in a wide variety of ways throughout the facility.
-Eventually leading to a 21% increase in overall production through the main line with an 18% reduction in waste and a 9% reduction in down time.
-All of that before beginning my formal training through Coursera.
+I currently work as a senior data analyst for Artech, contracted to Apple.
+My main responsibilities include validating customer data, assisting with secure information formatting for potential clients, and escalating potential security threats to the appropriate teams.
+Before that, I worked as a production technician at Springs Window Fashions.
+In that role, I used my analytical skills to design and run tests to improve production efficiency, ultimately achieving a 21% increase in overall production, an 18% reduction in waste, and a 9% reduction in downtime.
+My formal training through Coursera followed these achievements.

 In this fictitious workplace scenario, the imaginary company Cyclistic has partnered with the city of New York to provide shared bikes.
 Currently, there are bike stations located throughout Manhattan and neighboring boroughs.
 Customers are able to rent bikes for easy travel among stations at these locations.
 They want to understand how their customers are using their bikes; their top priority is identifying customer demand at different station location.